 This section of the Restoration Druid guide provides an overview of all spec abilities, when and how to use them.
 This guide is currently updated and maintained by

-, Restoration Druid for Reckoning on US-Mannoroth.
-I've been raiding in WoW for almost 11 years on various healers and DPS with my most recent accomplishment of finishing US-7th, World-31st in Mythic Trial of Valor.
+, Restoration Druid formerly of Reckoning on US-Mannoroth.
+I've been raiding in WoW for almost 11 years on various healers and DPS with my most recent accomplishment of finishing US-12th, World-64th in Mythic Nighthold.
 Find me on

 Priorities & Abilities

 Baseline Restoration Druid Spells

 Let's look at what spells Restoration Druids have at their disposal in patch 7.1.5 of Legion and what the primary purpose of each spell is in a dungeon and raid environment.

 - Efficient instant cast single target heal over time (HoT).
 Primary ability for healing.